-An academic complaint/grievance is one involving faculty members, the Program Director of a particular program, or the Dean for a particular program/school.
+An academic complaint/grievance is one involving faculty members, the Program Director of a particular program, or the Dean.
 Faculty evaluations and grading of student work are based upon the substantive judgment of the faculty and are not subject to a complaint/grievance.